open-mmlab/mmaction2/README.md

 **Release**: v1.0.0rc2 with the following new features:

+- We Support Omni-Sourece training on ImageNet and Kinetics datasets.
 - We support exporting spatial-temporal detection models to ONNX.
 - We support **STGCN++** on NTU-RGB+D.
 - We support **MViT V2** on Kinetics 400 and something-V2.